tony-xlh/barcode-detection-api-demo/README.md

 ## Polyfill

-If the browser does not support the API.
-The Dynamsoft Barcode Reader polyfill will be used.
+If the browser does not support the API, the Dynamsoft Barcode Reader polyfill will be used.

 Check out this repo to learn more: <https://github.com/xulihang/barcode-detector-polyfill>.